Building the Observability Stack

 The Stack

-A complete observability solution has three pillars:
+A complete observability solution has three pillars plus a collection layer:

 ComponentPurposeBlumeOps Uses